Mercedes EQA review: running costs & insurance

 The reality is that, for the time being at least, some electric cars have higher insurance-group ratings than their petrol or diesel equivalents.
 This is likely down to the relatively new technology and the fact that fewer technicians are currently qualified to work on them should you have an accident or something go wrong.

-These higher insurance costs plague the EQA in particular, with even the entry-level EQA 250 Sport model sitting in group 42 out of 50.
-That said, you won’t pay much more to insure the top-spec EQA 250 AMG Line Premium Plus, which is only two groups higher (44) than the basic version.
-The more powerful EQA 300 and EQA 350 drivetrains increase the insurance rating as high as 48 depending on trim level.
+These higher insurance costs plague the EQA in particular, with even the entry-level EQA 250+ model sitting in group 38 out of 50.
+That said, you won’t pay much more to insure the top-spec EQA 250+ AMG Line Premium Plus as it sits in the same insurance group.
+The more powerful EQA 300 4MATIC and EQA 350 4MATIC however increase the insurance ratings as high as group 45 depending on the trim level.

 Like all Mercedes models, the EQA gets a three-year/unlimited-mileage warranty.
 That’s competitive in this area of the market, although Kia and Hyundai (among others) offer much longer guarantees if you’re prepared to sacrifice the EQA’s premium badge.
 In addition to the standard manufacturer warranty, the battery is covered for eight years or 100,000 miles.
 This is the industry standard and on par with rivals.